 Acne around the mouth may develop due to the pressure and friction on that area caused by helmet straps, cell phones, etc. Frequent touching, hormonal imbalance, genetics, and diet may also play a role.
 You may also blame cosmetics, like lip balms, toothpaste, shaving creams, and other facial products for irritating the skin.
-This article discusses what causes acne around the mouth and how to deal with it.
+This article discusses what causes pimples around the mouth and how to deal with it.

 In This Article